I’ve Got Bridge You Can See. No Bull.

 November 12, 2011

 But let’s not kid ourselves – this is kind of an ugly bridge.
 Sorry Kentsters, but it is.
-But it has something cool going for it that the other two covered bridge in Connecticut don’t – it’s a mere hop, skip and jump from the Appalachian Trail.
-(Okay, it’s true that the West Cornwall Bridge about 15 miles north of here is pretty close too, but not quite as close.)
+However, it has something cool going for it that the covered bridge in Connecticut don’t – it’s a mere hop, skip and jump from the Appalachian Trail.
+(Okay, it’s true that the far more beautiful West Cornwall Bridge about 15 miles north of here is pretty close too, but not quite as close.)